Robert Voloder

-Robert Voloder (born 9 May 2001) is a German professional footballer who plays as a defender.
+Robert Voloder (born 9 May 2001) is a German professional footballer who plays as a defender for Major League Soccer club New York Red Bulls.

 Club career

+Born in Frankfurt, Volder began his career in the academy of local club Eintracht Frankfurt.
+He also played in the youth ranks of FSV Frankfurt and SG Rosenhöhe Offenbach, before joining 1.
+FC Köln in 2016.

+1. FC Köln

 In May 2020, Voloder signed his first professional contract with 1.
 FC Köln that would keep him at the club until 2023.
+During the 2020–21 season, Voloder made 26 Regionalliga appearances (all as a starter) for 1.
+FC Köln II, scoring one goal.

+Maribor

 In June 2021, he was sent on loan to Slovenian PrvaLiga side Maribor.
 On 18 July 2021, Voloder made his professional debut in a PrvaLiga match against Celje.
-He featured in all 20 league matches in the first half of the season, before Maribor activated the possibility of making the transfer permanent in December 2021.
+He featured in all 20 league matches in the first half of the season scoring two goals, before Maribor activated the possibility of making the transfer permanent in December 2021.
+The club would end the season as league champion.

+Sporting Kansas City

 On 19 January 2022, Voloder signed a three-year contract with Major League Soccer side Sporting Kansas City, with an option for another year.

+Voloder scored his first goal with Sporting on 13 September 2022, in a 3–0 victory over D.C.
+United.

-Following the 2025 season, Kansas City opted to release him from the club.
+Following the 2025 season, Kansas City opted to release Voloder from the club.
+He appeared in 78 matches and scored 1 goal in four seasons at the club.

+New York Red Bulls

+On 12 January 2026, fellow MLS side New York Red Bulls signed Voloder to a three-year contract, with an option through June 2029.